 What is Provided?

-Hospice care is a covered benefit under Medicare, Medicaid, and private insurance sold in the State of Kentucky.
+Our care is a covered benefit under Medicare, Medicaid, and private insurance in the State of Kentucky.

 The Medicare hospice benefit provides the following services: